151. Which SAS function below returns an argument with

 run;

-Referring to the program above, what are the values of through in the following output?
+Referring to the program above, what are the values of

 Output: